Personalised Medicine and Big Data Drive Healthcare Changes

 This growth in the use of data helps resolve several difficult challenges in the healthcare industry.
 Healthcare businesses have struggled and mostly failed to find ways to use their large research and development (R&D) expenditures to drive down costs and increase returns on their investments.
-The focus on gathering data from multiple inputs and analyzing those data sets to find targeted solutions allows businesses to determine how to act to correct inefficiencies in the production and marketing of their products.
+The focus on gathering data from multiple inputs and analysing those data sets to find targeted solutions allows businesses to determine how to act to correct inefficiencies in the production and marketing of their products.

-Personalized medicine also represents a shift from healthcare being marketed to hospitals and service networks and now to individual patients.
+Personalised medicine also represents a shift from healthcare being marketed to hospitals and service networks and now to individual patients.
 By vertically integrating multiple components of the supply chain, companies can gather information directly from patients both on their behaviors, wants and their needs.